-As indicated in the guidelines of the Sport Science Challenge, funding is open to Queensland-based businesses and/or partnerships (e.g. between businesses, research organisations, sporting bodies, health organisations).
-Applicants must be registered for GST and have a product, process or service which is at, or beyond, minimum viable product/working prototype stage.
-Partnerships need to include a Queensland-based business or an end-user organisation capable of progressing the translation and practical application of the project in Queensland and potentially in export markets.
+As indicated in the guidelines of the Sport Science Challenge, funding is open to Queensland-based businesses and/or research organisations.
+Applicants must be registered for GST and have a product, process, or service which must be at a commercial ready stage at the time of application, meaning it has sufficient functionality to be ready for sale or to be used by early adopters.
+The applicant must partner with at least one Queensland-based business or an end-user organisation capable of progressing the translation and practical application of the project in Queensland and potentially in export markets.

 What does it mean to be Queensland-based?

 For any applicant to be considered, Queensland-based means the Australian Business Register must designate the organisation’s main business location as Queensland.